andrewsolis/LLVM-tutorial/README.md

 ```

 WHY??
-`test func was a part of the same module that contained the anonymous expression.
-Wh we removed the module from the JIT we also deleted the definition fo testfunc along with it.`
+`testfunc was a part of the same module that contained the anonymous expression.
+When we removed the module from the JIT we also deleted the definition to testfunc along with it.`

 Solution: Putting the anonymous expression in a separate module from the rest of the function definitions.
 This means we can delete it without affecting the rest of the functions.